 Today we go through a series of ascents on meadows which keep on getting better as we move up.
 Walking on golden, green and other hues of grass is just bliss.
 The mountain air is crisp and the views brilliant!
 We are sure to catch a shepherd with the sheep and the dog.
 Don’t miss a chance to spend some time with them.
 The views are going to be great throughout so we keep our cameras handy.
 We will reach Kuari pass in about 3 hours or so.
 Our guide might give you the option of not going to the actual pass (which is nearby) and instead climb another vantage point with better views so take a call depending upon what you feel like doing.
 After spending sometime at the vantage ridge/Kuari pass we will start walking back to Khulara.
 On reaching Khulara, we will enjoy an overnight stay in tents

 After a leisurely breakfast we start climbing down towards the road linking Joshimath to Niti-Malari valley.
 We will walk all the way down to Dhak a small market place on this road.
 Walk today is again a completely enjoyable experience with us walking through interesting forest sections and couple of scenically located villages.
 We will make short stops at Tugasi & Karchi village and spend time interacting with people and getting to know more about their way of life.
-From Dhak we will board the waiting vehicles and drive to Auli where a hot shower followed by a sumptuous meal awaits us.
-Overnight at the lodge.
+From Dhak we will board the waiting vehicles and drive to Auli.
+Overnight in tents.